techidaily/site-facebook/source/_posts/explore-relational-threads-in-fb-history.md

  Facebook is no stranger to privacy risks.
 Almost all users now accept that Facebook is harvesting their data.
 Yet it doesn't seem to dampen people's appetite for logging on.
 So, the risk of this tool is the same as using Facebook in general.

- Some other[common Facebook privacy risks](https://www.makeuseof.com/tag/the-top-4-risks-you-face-when-you-use-facebook/) include insecure third-party apps, incorrectly configured privacy settings, Facebook Marketplace scams, predators, and even social media addiction itself.
+ Some other [common Facebook privacy risks](https://www.makeuseof.com/tag/the-top-4-risks-you-face-when-you-use-facebook/) include insecure third-party apps, incorrectly configured privacy settings, Facebook Marketplace scams, predators, and even social media addiction itself.
 Only you can decide where this Facebook friendship history tool ranks in the list of threats.
 If you don't want someone using this tool on your Facebook profile, you should unfriend them.

  The friendship history tool is excellent for reminiscing about your past with someone.
 You can even use this to remember important dates, events, and the anniversaries of your Facebook friends.
 But if you don't want the tool used on your profile, it's best to stop being Facebook friends with the person in question.